 We check-in with Andy one month after his 1:1 Coaching Intensive.
 This session finds Andy fully embodying his new understanding, and with no questions.

-The final follow-up was a live Q&A Session where Andy and I answered questions from an audience of over 100 people about the intensive.
-One of the most interesting questions was when one audience member asked Andy if his Intensive would have been worth it if he'd have paid full price for it (£30,000).
+The final follow-up was a live Q&A Session where Andy and I answered questions from an audience of over 100 people about the Intensive.
+One of the most interesting questions was when one audience member asked Andy if his Intensive would have been worth it if he'd have paid full price for it (£30,000 at that time).
 As you can imagine, I was *very* interested to hear Andy's answer, so I encouraged him to be completely honest.
 You may be surprised at his reply!